T356783/r/README.md

 # ALTV
-This project was created for an exercise from the master, all the content as images were taken from a public source named imbd.com.
+This project was created for an exercise from the master.

-You have to edit the code and change the source with your own file m3u.
+You have to edit the code and change the source with your own m3u file.